hoxirious/TrueLoveMachine/README.md

 # TrueLoveMachine
+Developed an application that check my friends’ knowledge about myself.
-A simple program built on Processing with the main purpose of practicing GUI
+Built on Processing with Java mode with purpose of practicing Object Oriented Programming